ytgTonz/lalisure/MISSING_FUNCTIONALITY.md

 ## 📋 Executive Summary

-Despite being advertised as "75% complete," the Lalisure insurance platform has significant gaps in core functionality across multiple user roles and features.
-This document outlines the critical missing features, broken tools, and incomplete implementations that prevent the platform from being production-ready.
+**🎉 MAJOR SUCCESS**: Both Claim Submission System and Email Notification System now FULLY FUNCTIONAL!

+The Lalisure insurance platform has been significantly improved with critical functionality now working.
+While originally advertised as "75% complete," recent fixes have addressed the most critical gaps.
+This document outlines the current status of features and remaining incomplete implementations.

 ## 🚨 Critical Missing Features